 Grindelwald is an ideal second stop as you continue progressing East.
 It’s within the now relatively popular Jungfrau region of Switzerland, by the Bernese Alps.
-Given its proximity to several other beautiful and exciting destinations, as well as its affordable accomodation, we recommend using it as your home base in Jungfrau.
+Given its proximity to several other beautiful and exciting destinations, as well as its affordable accommodation, we recommend using it as your home base in Jungfrau.

 The village of Grindelwald itself is gorgeous.
 You can sit outside your hotel surrounded by snow-capped mountains while sipping on a glass of Chasselas wine.
 While we were recently there, we even encountered an avalanche in the distance as the sun was setting!

 We recommend spending 4 days here.
 On the first day, take some time to explore the village itself.
-In the Winter, this is a popular ski destination.
+In the winter, this is a popular ski destination.
 In the Spring and Summer, it’s the perfect village for hiking and witnessing the nearby waterfalls.

-On your second day, head about 30 minutes Northeast outside of town to Lauterbrunnen, and hike around the waterfalls that careen off of the cliff faces throughout the valley.
+On your second day, head about 30 minutes northeast outside of town to Lauterbrunnen, and hike around the waterfalls that careen off of the cliff faces throughout the valley.

-Things To Do Near Grindelwald
+Top Tours & Things To Do Near Grindelwald

-- Hike Around Grindewald and Witness the Eiger Mountain
+Hike Around Grindewald and Witness the Eiger Mountain

-- Hike Around Lauterbrunnen
+Hike Around Lauterbrunnen

-- Explore the Village of Spietz
+Explore the Village of Spietz

-- Explore the Lakeside Town of Brienz
+Explore the Lakeside Town of Brienz

 Where We Stayed in Grindelwald

 One of the more pleasant experiences we had while visiting Switzerland, the Sunstar offers an assortment of room options at affordable price points.
 I was blown away that you could walk out the back of the lobby and sit within just a couple hundred yards of the Swiss Alps.
 The staff were incredibly courteous, the rooms were comfortable and practical and the hotel even has somewhat of a wine theme to it.
 I had some of the best Chasselas in Swizterland while staying at the Sunstar.
-Take a look at the best prices for your travel dates here on TripAdvisor, one of our partners.

 3rd Stop: Zurich, Switzerland (2 Days)

-Take a stroll by the lake, enjoy a glass of Swiss Chasselas or Blauburgunder wine and take in the crisp alpine air, or stroll through the back alleyways of Old Town with its cobblestone corridores and quaint shops and restaurants.
-If you’re in more of a spending mood, take a leisurely stroll down Bahnhofstrasse, Zurich’s world famous (yet expensive) shopping street.
+Take a stroll by the lake, enjoy a glass of Swiss Chasselas or Blauburgunder wine and take in the crisp alpine air, or stroll through the back alleyways of Old Town with its cobblestone corridors and quaint shops and restaurants.
+If you’re in more of a spending mood, take a leisurely stroll down Bahnhofstrasse, Zurich’s world-famous (yet expensive) shopping street.
 You can also take a boat cruise across the lake, or explore the city by bicycle.
 If you’re looking for a sweeping and stunning view of the city, stop by Lindenhof Hill.

 Zurich has more to offer than its beautiful views and upscale shopping scene.
 There’s a bohemian side to this city creeping up (in a good way) within Zurich’s Industrial Quarter.
 Venture on over to Frau Gerold’s Garten, which is pretty much a small neighborhood constructed out of shipping containers.
 There are several bars, shops and eateries here that offer a completely unique perspective of Zurich.

-Things To Do in Zurich
+Top Tours & Things To Do in Zurich

-- Walk the Limmatquai Promenade
+Walk the Limmatquai Promenade

-- Go Wakeboarding on Lake Zurich
+Go Wakeboarding on Lake Zurich

-- Take in a view of the city from Lindenhof Hill
+Take in a view of the city from Lindenhof Hill

-- Explore Altstadt (Old Town)
+Explore Altstadt (Old Town)

-- Explore Grossmünster Church
+Explore Grossmünster Church

 Where We Stayed in Zurich

 This was by far the most practical hotel we stayed at while in Switzerland.
 Not only were the staff incredibly friendly and accomodating, especially with helping to navigate the city, but the hotel is conveniently located across the street from the tram.
-It made waking up and traversing the entirity of Zurich in just a couple of days incredibly easy.
+It made waking up and traversing the entirety of Zurich in just a couple of days incredibly easy.
 The 24Hours Hotel Zurich West is also one of the most affordable hotel options in the city for what you get.

 4th Stop: Munich, Germany (2 Days)

-As you continue to progress along your route, Munich makes for an ideal stop while en-route to Austria.
-It’s positioned not far from Germany’s Southwestern border.
+As you continue to progress along your route, Munich makes for an ideal stop while en route to Austria.
+It’s positioned not far from Germany’s southwestern border.

 As you drive towards Munich (also known as München in German), we recommend stopping at Neuschwanstein Castle — the same castle that inspired Walt Disney to create Sleeping Beauty.
-Among other attractions worth visiting for a couple days are the Allianz Arena, Marienplatz, and the Deutsche Museum.
+Among other attractions worth visiting for a couple of days are the Allianz Arena, Marienplatz, and the Deutsche Museum.
 Take some time especially to explore Marienplatz, Munich’s most well-known square and its architecture.

 We feel that two days in Munich is enough to explore the bulk of the “must-dos” in the city as well as sample some of the essential cuisine, though feel free to increase the duration here as you see fit.

-Things To Do in Munich
+Top Tours & Things To Do in Munich

-- Stop by Neuschwanstein Castle
+Stop by Neuschwanstein Castle

-- See the Allianz Arena
+See the Allianz Arena

-- See the Deutsche Museum
+See the Deutsche Museum

 Where We Stayed in Munich

 This was a gem of a find to stay at for a brief stint in Munchen.
 It’s conveniently located not far from Marienplatz, just about 5 minutes.
 It’s also a short walk from the famed Viktualienmarkt farmers market.
 The rooms are very modern, the breakfast buffet is high-end and free, and they have one of the best wine bars in the city attached to the hotel, aptly dubbed — “Grapes.”
-See current rates on TripAdvisor for the Cortiina.

 5th Stop: Hallstatt, Austria (3 Days)

 I’m not sure how many of you are history and archeology buffs like I am, but as I was walking towards the skywalk above Hallstatt, I looked to my left and this beam of light starting shining on a hill where they uncovered over 5,000 Celtic graves (pictured above), many several thousand years old.
-But this isn’t just any grave site, it’s one of the most significant finds in Europe.
+But this isn’t just any gravesite, it’s one of the most significant finds in Europe.
 It wasn’t the skeletons they found here that are so interesting, it’s what was buried with them.

 Long story short, Hallstatt is one of the most significant historical sites in Central Europe.
 But aside from the history and archeology, it’s also an incredibly pleasant place to explore and take in the views.
-This is a hikers paradise, a history buff’s dream, and for those who enjoy a good glass of Grüner Veltliner, one of the best places to enjoy Austria’s most famous white wines with a view.
+This is a hiker’s paradise, a history buff’s dream, and for those who enjoy a good glass of Grüner Veltliner, one of the best places to enjoy Austria’s most famous white wines with a view.

-Things To Do in Hallstatt
+Top Tours & Things To Do in Hallstatt

-- Take a Tour of Salzwelten (The Salt Mine)
+Take a Tour of Salzwelten (The Salt Mine)

-- Hike Around The Town
+Hike Around The Town

-- Have a lake-side schnitzel meal and glass of Gruner Veltliner
+Have a lake-side schnitzel meal and glass of Gruner Veltliner

-- Walk the Hallstatt Skywalk
+Walk the Hallstatt Skywalk

-- Take the Funicular Above the Town
+Take the Funicular Above the Town

 Tour the Hallstatt Museum for Celtic Archeology

 Walk Old Town

 Rent a Small Boat on the Lake

-- See the Hallstatt Ossuary
+See the Hallstatt Ossuary

 Where We Stayed in Hallstatt